lab-test-123/lab-test-123/README.md

 # lab-test-123

 This is my professional AWS portfolio.

+## Technologies used
+Git and github
+SSH